 Simeon Bateman

-Simeon Bateman about 4 years ago Mike Good
+Simeon Bateman over 4 years ago Mike Good

 If your account was opened in 2019 or later Braintree also keeps the processing fees for refunds.
 Stripe has kept the fees for new accounts since 2017, but only in the last months has started keeping the fees for older accounts.
 So as far as I can tell Amazon Pay is the only one that is still returning the percentage processing fees.
 They do still keep the $0.30 cent fee though.